BazarovaAnna/roll20resender/README.md

 # How to use

 1. `npm install` - to install deps
+2. go to discord-webhook-handler and run `go build -o discord-webhook-handler.exe main.go`
-2. `node server.js` - to run a server that will handle rolls.
+3. `node server.js` - to run a server that will handle rolls.
 You`ll need a Pixels app that will send requests from dice (I just send it to local network ip address)
-3. Create file config.json, you may rename config.example.json
+4. Create file config.json, you may rename config.example.json

 ## Roll20